Do you remember building snowballs in the backyard as a kid?

 To keep up your energy and motivation, sometimes you just need to see how quickly you could become debt-free.
 That’s why we’ve created a quick, five-question self-guided payoff calculator.
 Check it out here and take the first step to becoming debt-free!

 Are you ready to dig in and get to work on your debt snowball?
-Learn how to pay off debt, make wise spending choices, save for the future, and more with Financial Peace University.
+Learn how to pay off debt, make wise spending choices, save for the future, and more with a free trial of Ramsey+.